mia-platform/documentation/docs/fast_data/faq/bootstrapping-fast-data.md

 :::tip Execution Time
 The time generation is **strictly dependent** on the number of projections that are needed to compute all the fields of a single view.

-On a single view having three projections and custom functions, a refresh operation involving 16k projection changes records required _5 minutes_, which is approximately a rate of `1k single view/minute`, using up until the 80% of a single MongoDb core.
+On a single view having three projections and custom functions, a refresh operation involving 16k projection changes records required _5 minutes_, which is approximately a rate of `1k single view/minute`, using up until the 80% of a single MongoDB core.
 :::

 On an [Event-Driven Architecture](/fast_data/architecture.md#event-driven-architecture), projection changes collection is removed in favour of trigger topics, so Fast Data will use less database resources.